-The RS-232 serial port is used to configure network settings.
+The RS-232 serial port can be used to configure network settings.
 The port operates at 9600 baud, no parity, and 1 stop bit.

-RJ-45 10/100BASE-T Ethernet Port
+RJ-45 10/100BASE-T ETHERNET PORT

-This jack is for connecting to your network so that the IMS-4000 Host can communicate with the IMS-4000 Nodes and ping selected network servers and/or services.
+This jack is for connecting to your network so that the IMS-4000E Host can communicate with the IMS-4000E Nodes and ping selected network servers and/or services.
 Two LEDs indicate received data (green) and transmitted data (yellow).